Student Grievance Policy

 This policy will apply to grievances that are not governed by other specific grievance procedures such as but not limited to Title IX.

 Informal Resolution.
-Prior to taking formal action, the student is strongly encouraged, but is not required to discuss his or her grievance with the person alleged to have caused the grievance.
+Prior to taking formal action, the student is strongly encouraged, but is not required to discuss their grievance with the person alleged to have caused the grievance.
 The discussion should be held as soon as the student first becomes aware of the act or condition that is the basis of the grievance.
-As an alternative, the student may wish to present his or her grievance in writing to the person alleged to have caused the grievance.
+As an alternative, the student may wish to present their grievance in writing to the person alleged to have caused the grievance.
 In either case, the person alleged to have caused the grievance must respond to the student within five (5) school days for non-academic grievances or three (3) days for final grade appeals, either verbally or in writing.

 Appeal Procedure.
 The only permissible basis for an appeal is a procedural error or previously unavailable relevant evidence that significantly impacts the outcome of the case.
-The Dean of Students’ Office will determine if the appeal will move forward.
+The Vice President of Student Success’ Office will determine if the appeal will move forward.

-The request must be submitted in writing to the Dean of Students’ Office within three (3) school days after receipt of the administrator’s decision.
-A student must submit the original written grievance (Students Appeal Forms) together with the administrator’s written decision to the Dean of Students Office.
+The request must be submitted in writing to the Vice President of Student Success’ Office within three (3) school days after receipt of the administrator’s decision.
+A student must submit the original written grievance (Students Appeal Forms) together with the administrator’s written decision to the Vice President of Student Success’ Office.

-The Dean of Students may delegate another administrator to act on his/her behalf i.e. (Vice President of Academic Affairs or Associate Dean of Students and Career Placement).
-The Dean of Students may direct that further facts be gathered or that additional remedial action be taken.
-Within five (5) school days (5 days for final grade appeals) of receipt of the appeal, the Dean of Students shall submit his/her decision in writing to the student and to the person alleged to have caused the grievance.
+The Vice President of Student Success may delegate another administrator to act on their behalf i.e. (Vice President of Academic Affairs or Dean of Students).
+The Vice President of Student Success may direct that further facts be gathered or that additional remedial action be taken.
+Within five (5) school days (5 days for final grade appeals) of receipt of the appeal, the Vice President of Student Success shall submit their decision in writing to the student and to the person alleged to have caused the grievance.
 The written disposition shall include the reason for the decision.
-The Dean of Students’ decision will be final.
+The Vice President of Student Success’ decision will be final.

 Time Limits.
 If the student fails to meet the time limits at any step the grievance is automatically considered dropped.
 If college personnel, at any step, fail to meet the time limits, the grievance will be automatically advanced to the next step unless additional information is requested by college personnel.